 For the freshest produce, find us on Facebook for the latest teardown news.

 Of course, more powerful performance will often bring the greater heat.
 Today someone has disassembled this gaming laptop, and you can see the heat pipe arranged densely.
 Although this layout ensures heat dissipation, it brings trouble to the replacement of memory.
 Fortunately, the laptop is equipped with a 16GB large memory to meet the game needs should be no problem.

 The laptop has two RAM slots and comes with a 16GB DDR4 RAM, if necessary, you can add another 166GB RAM to the spare RAM slot.

-But the RAM slot was covering by heat sink, if you want to replace the RAM, you may need to remove the heat sink first.
+But the RAM slot was covered by the heat sink, and if you want to replace the RAM, you may need to remove the heat sink first.

 On the left, we can see that it has a 256GB M.2 SATA3 SSD and a 1TB 2.5″ mechanical hard drive.
 According to Asus official website, this laptop comes with up to 512GB SATA3 SSD, but we do not know if it supports PCIe NVMe SSD.
 If you have installed PCIe NVMe SSD, please leave a message in the comments area.

 In the upper right corner, the wireless card is covered with graphite stickers, and it is also replaceable.